tsberry/liri-node-app/README.md

 ![alt-text](images/spotify1.png "View without inputting a song")

-Alternatively, you cant type `node liri.js spotify-this-song` followed by the name of a song to get results for that song, as shown below.
+Alternatively, you can type `node liri.js spotify-this-song` followed by the name of a song to get results for that song, as shown below.

 ![alt-text](images/spotify2.png "View when searching for a song")